 - Technology can help spread innovation.
 With the explosion of online learning sites, collaboration portals, Wikipedia and too many other sites to mention, technology has and will continue to transform the world economy and landscape.
 Information and knowledge that once was not accessible can easily be found with just the click of the mouse on Bing or Google.
 As technology streamlines, those who are affected will be required to change careers and/or learn new skills that may be obtained using these newer technologies.

-- Having a partner makes the work load lighter.
+- Having a partner makes the workload lighter.
 According to an article titled “Bill Gates making his breakthrough as a conceptual innovator, age 19,” the writer states, “When Gates was 19 and Allen was 22, they started ‘the world’s first microcomputer software company’ and wrote the Altair software in five weeks in Gates’ dorm room.
-Then they flew to MITS offices in Albuquerque, N.M., to show of what they had done.
+Then they flew to MITS offices in Albuquerque, N.M., to show off what they had done.
 They won the MITS contract with MITS and soon moved to Albuquerque to continue the work.
-Gates dropped out of Harvard; they registered their new company in New Mexico as ‘Microsoft,’ and soon had sold their BASIC software to NCR and Intel too” (Source: https://www.artsofinnovation.com/gates.html).
+Gates dropped out of Harvard; they registered their new company in New Mexico as ‘Microsoft,’ and soon had sold their BASIC software to NCR and Intel too” (Source: http://www.artsofinnovation.com/gates.html).

 - Thinking “BIG” forces you to innovate.
 In his article on the Huffington Post Blog, Bill Gates encourages the nations to focus on reducing CO2 emissions to 80% by 2050 instead of 30% by 2025.
 To reduce CO2 emissions by 80% will require a totally different way of thinking about the process of reducing CO2 in transportation and within the electrical power generation sectors.
 Countries, universities, and scientists will need to think differently about how they will produce power in the future to achieve this goal.
 To achieve the goal of reducing CO2 emissions to 80% in 2050 will require that the transportation and electrical sectors reduce their CO2 emissions to zero; this will require innovative thinking.